GSA-TTS/hello-practices/template/docs/decisions/README.md

 3. Add an entry to the index table above.
 4. Open a pull request for team review.

-[^1]: For background on the ADR practice, see [adr.github.io](https://adr.github.io/).
+[^1]: For background on the ADR practice, see [this post](https://martinfowler.com/bliki/ArchitectureDecisionRecord.html).
 Rather than only memorialize decisions about "architecture", the "A" in ADR is repurposed to widen the scope for decisions captured here without losing the link to the well-known acronym.
 This project follows the [MADR 4.0](https://adr.github.io/madr/) format.